Ramadan is so special for Muslims that we should avail of every opportunity to make the most of it.

 Preparing for Ramadan

 Special days of fasting during the month of Rajab, for example, or the observance of special nights of prayer have no basis in either the Quran or Sunnah.
-Muslims may, of course, do extra fasting or prayer in this month, but the reward for doing so is no greater than in any other month.
-The special feature of Rajab is not more rituals, but peaceful behavior.
+Muslims may, of course, do extra fasting or prayer in this month, but the special feature of Rajab is not more rituals, but peaceful behavior.

 In preparing for Ramadan, Rajab can help.

-People might reasonably ask why we need sacred months nowadays, when most of us are not involved in fighting in this or any month?
+People might reasonably ask why we need sacred months nowadays?

 An Opportunity for Peace

-Our world today is torn apart by violence of all kinds.
-In thinking of the world’s conflicts, we see how ceasefires here and there are attempted as a way to bring a more lasting peace.
+Our world today is torn apart.
+In thinking of the conflicts today, we see how ceasefires here and there are attempted as a way to bring a more lasting peace.

-Non-Muslims are clearly puzzled when they hear that Islam is supposed to be a religion of peace, but see something altogether different on their television screens.
+Non-Muslims are clearly puzzled when they hear that Islam is a religion of peace; but on their television screens, they see something altogether different.

 Peace among Muslims in the month of Rajab would be a great gift not only to the worldwide Ummah, but to the world itself.
-Prophet Muhammad (peace be upon him) warned Muslims repeatedly about fighting one another, calling it one of the greatest sins, so grave it can lead to disbelief.
+Prophet Muhammad (peace be upon him) warned Muslims repeatedly about fighting one another; he called it one of the greatest sins, so grave it can lead to disbelief.

-Allah has prescribed sacred months not just for the Arabs fourteen centuries ago, but for all of us and for all time.
+Allah has prescribed sacred months not just for the Arabs fourteen centuries ago; they’re for all of us and for all time.

-During the month of Rajab, month of peace, let us all try to follow his example, Insha’Allah.
+During the month of Rajab, month of peace, let us all try to follow his example.